-Helping people, groups and organisations change and develop can be lonely and stressful.
+Helping people, groups, and organisations change and develop can be lonely and stressful.
 I have felt powerless sometimes.
-These feelings are common among people who work in organisations, as trainers, consultants or managers.
-Some years ago, a colleague and I found a way through these difficulties.
-I have been using it for years and would like to share it with you.
+These feelings are common among people who work in organisations as trainers, consultants or managers.
+A colleague and I found a way through these difficulties some years ago.
+I have used it for years and want to share it with you.

 What is coconsulting?

 In its simplest form, two people take turns helping each other.
 For, say, half an hour, one person is the client and works with the other, their consultant.
 The consultant and client can use any method that the client is willing to try.
-The consultant will need to listen to the client well to understand the nature of the problem or issue before moving to a method.
-Often just listening attentively and asking questions is enough.
+The consultant must listen to the client well to understand the nature of the problem or issue before moving to a method.
+Often, just listening attentively and asking questions is enough.

-The client can help by being assertive about what they need during the process.
-If the consultant’s approach is not working, the best clients will say so; then, you can get back on track.
-Also, if it is working and the client says, “This is great!” the consultant will deliver more.
+The client can help by being assertive about their needs during the process.
+If the consultant’s approach is not working, the best clients will say so.
+Then, you can get back on track.
+Also, if the client says, “This is great!” the consultant will know how to help.

 The consultant is offering their best professional time and must keep their focus on the client.
 Paying attention like this is much more demanding and usually more helpful than a simple conversation where the focus moves between the participants.

-After the session, the consultant and client talk about what they did that worked well.
+After the session, the consultant and client share what they did that worked well.
 They may also talk about how it could have been better.

 The “rules” are straightforward, but you must follow them if this method is to work.